-The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of fiscal year 2020 by \$236,248,484 (Net Position).
+The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of fiscal year 2021 by \$251,436,316 (Net Position).

-As of September 30, 2020, the total Net Position increased by \$5.0 million.
-Of this amount, approximately \$3.0 million increase took place in the governmental activities and the business-type activities increased \$2.0 million.
+As of September 30, 2021, the total Net Position increased by \$15.2 million.
+Of this amount, approximately \$13.3 million increase took place in the governmental activities and the business-type activities increased \$1.9 million.

-The City's net position in the governmental-type activities was \$216.8 million.
-Of this amount, unrestricted net position deficit totaled \$38.5 million which decreased by \$2.0 million when compared to prior year due to the effect of a decrease in Long-term Liabilities and Capital Assets of \$18.7 million which was partially offset by an increase of total Net Pension Liability of \$15.4 million.
+The City's net position in the governmental-type activities was \$230.1 million.
+Of this amount, unrestricted net position deficit totaled \$19.8 million which decreased by \$18.7 million when compared to prior year due mostly to the effect of a decrease in Net Pension Liability of \$59.9 million and an increase of \$43.2 million in Deferred Inflows of Pensions.

-At the close of fiscal year 2020, the City's governmental funds reported a combined ending fund balance of \$120.5 million; an increase of \$16.2 million, in comparison with the prior year.
-This increase is primarily attributed to the net results of an increase in fund balance of \$12.2 million in the General Fund, an increase of \$8.1 million in the Debt Services Fund due to sale of land, an increase of \$2.0 million in Development Services Fund and a decrease of \$7.2 million in the Capital Projects Fund and \$0.6 million in the Transportation Fund.
-Approximately \$32 million of the total fund balance is unassigned fund balance available for spending at the City's discretion.
+At the close of fiscal year 2021, the City's governmental funds reported a combined ending fund balance of \$126.6 million; an increase of \$6.1 million, in comparison with the prior year.
+This increase is primarily attributed to the net results of an increase in fund balance of \$10.6 million in the General Fund, an increase in nonmajor governmental funds of \$5.7 million, a decrease of \$9.5 million in the Capital Projects Fund and \$0.6 million in the Transportation Fund.
+Approximately \$35.6 million of the total fund balance is unassigned fund balance available for spending at the City's discretion.

-The General Fund reported an operating surplus of \$6,663,582, for fiscal year 2020, before transfers and other financing sources, \$12,186,339 more than budgeted in the General Fund.
-After inter-fund transfers and other financing sources, the General Fund generated a net increase of \$12,186,339.
-This increase is mainly attributable to the sale of 35-acres of land; with savings realized from operating expenditures and personnel costs due to vacancies.
-In FY 2020, the City received approximately \$3.6 million less in revenue from intergovernmental, licenses and permits and other income as compared to the budget.
-Operating expenditure savings are mostly derived from the Non-departmental, Public Affairs and Parks departments and personnel cost savings are realized from vacancies in various departments.
-The General Fund unassigned fund balance is \$32.0 million, representing 39.87% of General Fund FY 2021 budgeted expenditures.
+The General Fund reported an operating surplus of \$14,471,788, for fiscal year 2021, before transfers and other financing sources, \$10,578,724 more than budgeted in the General Fund.
+After inter-fund transfers and other financing sources, the General Fund generated a net increase of \$10,578,724.
+This increase is mainly attributable to an increase in revenues and savings realized from operating expenditures and personnel costs due to vacancies.
+In FY 2021, the City received approximately \$9.1 million more in revenue from intergovernmental, charges for services, fines and forfeitures, franchise fees and other income as compared to the budget.
+Operating expenditure and personnel cost savings are mostly derived from the Public Safety and Parks departments realized from vacancies and park closures due to COVID-19.
+The General Fund unassigned fund balance is \$35.6 million, representing 41.0% of General Fund FY 2022 budgeted expenditures.

 For the City's business-type activities, the City experienced operating income of \$2.6 million.
-After non-operating revenues and expenses, inter-fund transfers and capital contributions, this fund generated an increase in Net Position of \$2.0 million.
+After non-operating revenues and expenses, inter-fund transfers and capital contributions, this fund generated an increase in Net Position of \$1.9 million.

-The City's total debt decreased by approximately \$0.5 million that included the payoff of the Land Acquisition Revenue Bond, Series 2009B from the sale of land and the advanced refunding of the Taxable General Obligation Refunding Bond, Series 2020.
-City-wide depreciation expenses recorded during the year amounted to \$17,919,623.
-Total net investment in capital assets was \$235,676,491 at year-end.
+The City's total debt decreased by approximately \$4.6 million.
+City-wide depreciation expenses recorded during the year amounted to \$18,672,179.
+Total net investment in capital assets was \$229,994,571 at year-end.